bemson/subetha/PITCHME.md

 # Architecture

-SubEtha uses a _bridge_ to relay events amongst windows - an iframe, pointing to a shared domain. <!-- .element: class="fragment" -->
+SubEtha uses a "bridge" to relay events amongst windows - an iframe, pointing to a shared domain. <!-- .element: class="fragment" -->

-Each bridge observes and creates _localStorage events_ to stay in sync. <!-- .element: class="fragment" -->
+Each bridge observes and creates "localStorage events" to stay in sync. <!-- .element: class="fragment" -->

-Web pages communicate across bridges with _clients_, subscribed to the same arbitrary channel - similar to Slack and irc. <!-- .element: class="fragment" -->
+Web pages communicate across bridges with "clients", subscribed to the same arbitrary channel - similar to Slack and irc. <!-- .element: class="fragment" -->

 ---